RaoulNoumbissi/Hypothesis-Testing-for-U.S-Flights/README.md

 # Hypothesis-Testing-for-U.S-Flights
-Use hypothesis thesis to validate the average flight time from New York  to California
+Use hypothesis testing to validate the average flight time from New York  to California